QuentinAndre/Website/content/post/a-critical-perspective-on-effect-sizes/index.md

 1. Intuition

 The advantage of marketing and psychology over say, physics or chemistry, is that we often have personal experience with the research questions.
-As such, if a study reports an effect that explains more than 10% of the variance in a phenomenon, we should most of the time have *some* intuition for it after we learn about it.
-With exceptions, we can tell if a finding resonate with our experience or if it doesn't.
+As such, if a study reports an effect that explains more than 10% of the variance in a phenomenon, we should most of the time have *some* intuition for the effect after we learn about it.
+With a few exceptions, we can tell if a finding resonate with our experience or if it doesn't.

 2. Proportionality